-Table 2: Lead and Copper Rule (2017 Results)
+Table 2: Lead and Copper Rule, (2020 Results, next sampling event is 2023).

-Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level Highest Detected 90 th Percentile Result Source of Contamination Lead PPB Yes 0 15 1.32 0.769 Corrosion of household plumbing systems Copper PPM Yes 1.3 1.3 0.291 0.238 Corrosion of household plumbing systems
+Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Source of Contamination Lead PPB Yes 0 15 0 Corrosion of household plumbing (0 samples out of 10 exceeded the action level) systems Copper PPM Yes 1.3 1.3 0.144 Corrosion of household plumbing Сорры 11111 1 45 1.0 1.0 (0 samples out of 10 exceeded the systems action level)

 LEAD AND COPPER.
-COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2017.
-DELSEA HS WATER IS ON REDUCED MONITORING, 3 YEAR INTERVALS, AND WILL MONITOR NEXT IN 2020.
+COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2020.
+DELSEA HS WATER IS ON